pattersonrptr/product_tracker_backend/README.md

 # Price Monitoring and Scraper System

-This project is a system for price monitoring and data collection of products on external sales websites, such as OLX, Mercado Livre, Enjoei, and Estante Virtual.
-It consists of a FastAPI backend and a scrapers module that uses Celery for asynchronous tasks.
+This project offers a solution for automated price monitoring and product data collection on online shopping sites such as OLX, Mercado Livre, Enjoei and Estante Virtual.
+It allows users to track price variations, identify market trends and make informed decisions about purchases, sales or pricing strategies.
+The system is valuable for anyone interested in data collection automation, as it centralizes and organizes information from multiple sources in a single robust backend, with asynchronous tasks and a modern API interface.

 ## System Structure